Jspencer-SOC/SOC-Home-Lab-RDP-Brute-Force/README.md

 | Lockout risk | Yes — account lockout applies | No — no auth attempts made |
 | Requirement | Live network access | Access to hash dump only |

-This is why **password hashing algorithm strength matters enormously** — a weak algorithm like MD4 means that even if an attacker only gets the hash (not the plaintext), they can crack it offline with no detection.
+This is why **password hashing algorithm strength matters** — a weak algorithm like MD4 means that even if an attacker only gets the hash (not the plaintext), they can crack it offline with no detection.

 ---